Dheeraj8601/DeepLeaf-CNN-Based-Precision-Agriculture-for-Automated-Potato-Leaf-Disease-Classification/README.md

 ## 2. PlantVillage Dataset
 - PlantVillage dataset used for training the CNN model.
-- Additional storage and directory structure details to be added.

 Note: Detailed code and data storage specifics are available in the Jupyter Notebook (training.ipynb).